1. How do I apply for a health program?

 - In some cases, the transcripts are no longer available.
 High Schools transcripts do not need to be official; so your school may fax or email them to the Health Admissions Office.

-- Associate Degree Nursing - 3 to 4 years
+- Associate Degree Nursing 1.5 - 2 years

-- Advanced Standing Associate Degree Nursing (for Practical Nurses going for their ADN degree) - 1 to 2 years
+- Advanced Standing Associate Degree Nursing (for Practical Nurses going for their ADN degree) 1.5 - 2 years

-5. Do I have to apply for the wait list?
+9. Do I have to apply for the wait list once I have met the prerequisite requirements?

 - No. Once a student in a health program code has completed all of the prerequisite requirements according to the current catalog they are added to the waiting list for that program.

-6. Why do I have to take the health math and/or reading tests?
+10. Why do I have to take the math and reading placement tests?

 - The tests are not meant to exclude anyone from any program.
 They are required to assure the health division that students will be successful in their respective programs.
 The reading test is to assure that students are able to read at the level which the textbooks are written and the math tests are to assure that the student has the essential skills required by the program.